Regenerative Ag's 5 principles for soil health

 5. Integrate animals

-• Nature does not function without animals
+• Natural ecosystems does not function without animals

 Impact of Diversity and Livestock

-Look at this graph on soil carbon levels and look what happened when the cover crops changed to multi-species and livestock were introduced.
+The below graph show's Gabe Brown's soil carbon data and look what happened when the cover crops changed to multi-species and livestock were introduced.
 Synthetic nitrogen application was stopped in 2004 and 15 years later is still not needed.
-Image credit: Dave Johnson